 - Your child will require a full course of antibiotics, which should be completed even if your child is feeling better before he or she completes the course.

-Fifth disease, also known as erythema infectiosum or "slapped cheeks" disease, is caused by a virus (parvovirus B19).
+Fifth disease, also known as erythema infectiosum or "slapped cheeks" disease, is caused by a virus (parvovirus B19) spread via respiratory secretions such as coughs, sneezes, saliva, or nasal mucus.
 This disease tends to occur in the winter and spring but can happen year-round.

 - The child initially feels ill and tired; then a rash appears.
 The rash is characterized by bright red cheeks (the symptom inspiring the name slapped cheeks disease).
 The rash is warm, nontender, and sometimes itchy.